dcrisn/builder/README.md

 is invoked with reference to an out-of-tree target, the `--target-tree` option must be specified to tell builder where to find the referenced target.

-See the [Using out-of-tree targets section](using-out-of-tree-targets) for an example of using an out-of-tree target.
+See the [Using out-of-tree targets section](#using-out-of-tree-targets) for an example of using an out-of-tree target.

 ### In-tree and out-of-tree container recipes

 Each target specification file `<target>_spec.json` has a `container_image_buildspec_file` property.
-This is the name of dockerfile to use for building the container environment that will in turn be used to build the target sdk.
-The property is not simply named 'dockerfile' in order to remain relatively agnostic w.r.t. to the container technology.
+This is the name of a dockerfile to use for building the container environment that will in turn be used to build the target sdk.
+The reason the property is not simply named 'dockerfile' is so as to to remain relatively agnostic w.r.t. to the container technology.

 Having these 'container recipe' ('container image buildspec') files in-tree leads to the same issue as with in-tree targets: the source repository